philippe-lavoie/blender-fountain-addon/README.md

-# Fountain script add-on
+# Fountain script add-on for Blender

 ## About

-This add-on allows Blender to use [Fountain](https://fountain.io/) to describe the storyboard or screenplay if you prefer.
+This add-on allows Blender to use [Fountain](https://fountain.io/) to describe a storyboard or a screenplay if you prefer.

 ## Motivation